 This summary touches on a few succinct points, explains what kind of experience the person has (and with which platforms), gives some top results, and mentions that they favor white hat (legal) tactics.

 That last point is important as many employers are wary of social media consultants who will simply fill their accounts with fake accounts which will cause more harm than good in the long run.
+You should never lie in your resume.

 This example makes several classic mistakes.
 First, it speaks in “I” statements.
 Then, it promises a minimum increase in subscribers.
 An experienced social media manager knows that the only way to guarantee results like that is by using black hat tactics and fake accounts.